Team-Sokka/local-map/README.md

 ## Modal Component

 ### Child React Components
+  - ModalNav
+  - Map
+  - StreetView

 ### Styled Components
+ - FlexContainer
+  - Creates a new flexbox for the ModalContainer to reside in
+  - Allows for more flexibility, including:
+    - Centering the Modal and it’s content
+    - Creating a blurred backdrop for the modal when it is open
+  - ModalContainer
+    - Positions the modal on top of everything else, and controls visibility of the modal
+  - MapContainer
+    - Creates a flex box around the map to aid in styling

 ### State
+  - N/A - Stateless Component

 ### Methods
+  - N/A

 ## ModalNav Component

 ### Child React Components
+  - None
 ### Styled Components
+  - NavWrapper
+  - LeftNavContainer
+  - RightNavContainer
+  - Button
+  - RightButton
+  - CloseButton

 ### State
+  - N/A - Stateless Component

 ### Methods
+  - N/A

 ## Details Component

 ### Child React Components
+  - DetailsItem

 ### Styled Components
+  - TitleContainer
+  - MainTitle
+  - SubTitle
+  - ContentContainer

 ### State
+  - N/A
 ### Methods
+  - N/A

 ## DetailsItem Component

 ### Child React Components
+  - N/A
 ### Styled Components
+  - ItemContainer
+  - LeftContainer
+  - RightContainer
+  - ItemTitle
+  - ItemSubtitle
+  - ItemContent
+  - BusinessImage
+  - ReviewsAndRating

 ### State
+  - N/A - Stateless Component
 ### Methods

 ## Map Component

 ### Child React Components
+  - N/A
 ### Styled Components
+  - N/A
 ### State
+  - N/A - Stateless Component
 ### Methods
+  - N/A

 ## StreetView Component
+**Does not currently display in application**

 ### Child React Components
+  - N/A
 ### Styled Components
+  - N/A
 ### State
+  - N/A
 ### Methods
+  - N/A